maelscuttle/sgcraft-bot/README.md

 ## Usage

-Currently, the bot features a simple API for adding Telegram update handlers and command handlers.
+Currently, the plugin features a simple API for adding Telegram update handlers and command handlers.

+### First use

+Simply drop the built ```SgcraftTlg[VERSION].jar``` into the ```/plugins``` folder of your server.
+At the first start, it will silently crash, as the Telegram integration first needs to be configured.
+The plugin now should have created a ```config.yml``` within ```/plugins/SgcraftTlg``` where the following settings should be set:

+    bottoken: [BOT TOKEN]
+    chatid: [TARGET CHAT FOR MESSAGES]
+    botname: [NAME OF THE BOT]

+The bot token can be acquired through [@BotFather](https://telegram.me/botfather).

+After the config file has been updated, simply restart the server.

 ### Telegram Updates